We hope your pet never needs insurance.

 Our plan also covers hospitalizations — that is to say, any instance when your cat or dog is boarded at a clinic or hospital on a veterinarian’s orders.

-For most pet health insurance policies, the answer to this question is an unqualified “no.” But unlike most other policies, ManyPets does make one big exception: We’ll cover your pet, even for a pre-existing condition, if they’ve been free of symptoms and treatment for 18 months.
+For most pet insurance policies, the answer to this question is an unqualified “no.” But unlike most other policies, ManyPets does make one big exception: We’ll cover your pet, even for a pre-existing condition, if they’ve been free of symptoms, treatment, and diagnosis for 18 months.

-Of course, we’d love to see your pet get covered without any exceptions — and the best way to make that happen is to get a policy when your pet is still young.
+Of course, we’d love to see your pet covered without any exceptions, and the best way to make that happen is to get a policy when your pet is still young.

 “I always advise new pet owners to obtain pet insurance during their first visit with me,” said Dr. Katie Grzyb of Skyline Veterinary Specialists in Matthews, North Carolina, who recently spoke to ManyPets.